 At Suburban Surgical Care Specialists/Kane Center, we use minimally invasive laparoscopic surgery techniques whenever possible.
-Some of the procedures we perform using laparoscopic surgery techniques at our offices include gallbladder surgery for gallstones, surgical treatment for hernias (both inguinal and ventral), gastroesophageal reflux disease surgical treatment, colon and rectal surgery, bariatric surgery, and breast cancer surgery.
+Some of the procedures we perform using laparoscopic surgery techniques at one of our hospitals or surgery center include gallbladder surgery for gallstones, surgical treatment for hernias (both inguinal and ventral), gastroesophageal reflux disease surgical treatment, colon and rectal surgery, bariatric surgery, and breast cancer surgery.

 What Is Laparoscopic Surgery?